missystar/Went/Anonymous-Donations.md

 3. Check the current [DarkCoin Price](http://darkcoinprice.com/) and decide how much you want to donate.
 4. Make your donation to our official donation address: **XxEJvrYtkTZzvMUjtbZwPY34MyCGHSu4ys**
 5. If you have questions regarding DarkCoin, visit the [DarkCoin-Wiki](http://wiki.darkcoin.eu/wiki/Main_Page).
+6. You are also invited to join the official [DarkCoin Discussion](https://bitcointalk.org/index.php?topic=421615.0).
-6. Feel like improving DarkCoin?
+7. Feel like improving DarkCoin?
 Be part of the [DarkCoin-Community](https://www.darkcoin.io/getinvolved.html)!

 ### What happens to my donation?